 And there you go – 5 more easy foods for your baby to enjoy!

-In case you missed them, or for quick reference, you can check out all my beginner baby foods recipes and resources, including the five other rounds of batch baby food making round-ups:
+In case you missed them, or for quick reference, you can check out all my beginner baby foods recipes and resources, including the five other rounds of batch baby food cooking like this one.

-** What’s been your baby’s favorite food so far?
+P.S.
+What’s been your baby’s favorite food so far?
 Anything he or she doesn’t like?
 Leave me a comment below and let me know!